11th grade reading list for students aged 16-17

 Photo of author

-Tom Tolkien is an educational management professional who has spent over 20 years developing teaching resources for K-12 schools in the United States and other countries worldwide.
-His area of expertise is literacy instruction, reading recommendations, and school improvement ideas.
+Tom Tolkien is an highly qualified and highly experienced teacher and children's literature expert (Honors Degree and Postgraduate PGCE QTS) who has spent over 25 years developing award winning literacy and ELA training resources for K-12 schools in the United States and worldwide.
+His areas of expertise are children's and YA books, literacy instruction, reading recommendations, and school improvement.
 Twitter | Linkedin